lis05/MoLa/idea/MoLa.md

 Swaps two top elements on the stack.
 Signals an InternalError if there are less than 2 objects on the stack.

+#### `CREATE_ENV`
+Creates a new environment.
+The environment gets assigned an id, which is later used to switch to that environment.
+This id is assigned during runtime.
+The root program get's assigned the id of 0.

-#### `SWITCH_ENV env?`
+#### `SWITCH_ENV_INS`
 Switches the current environment to the environment of the module where this instruction is located.

-If env is provided, switches to env instead.
+#### `SWITCH_ENV_OBJ`
+- The stack must contain an object which is a function.
+Switches the current environment to the environment of the function located on the stack.

 #### `IMPORT_MODULE module_path identifier`
 - `module_path` is the path to the module we want to import.